 According to the PRC Tax Administration and Collection Law, the statute of limitations is three years if the underpayment of income taxes is due to computational errors made by the taxpayer.
 The statute of limitations will be extended to five years under special circumstances, which are not clearly defined, but an underpayment of income tax liability exceeding RMB100 is specifically listed as a special circumstance.
 In the case of a transfer pricing related adjustment, the statute of limitations is ten years.
 There is no statute of limitations in the case of tax evasion.
-During the current year, the Group accrued a liability amounting to RMB5,994 in relation to certain transfer pricing arrangements.
+During the current year, the Group reversed transfer pricing related uncertain tax position amounting to RMB36,566 when its statute of limitation expired in 2022.